EmeryP/seattle-javascript-401d27/26b-component-based-ui/lab/README.md

 * How do you run tests?
 * What assertions were made?
 * What assertions need to be / should be made?

+#### UML
+Link to an image of the UML for your application and response to events